The capital of Uruguay and its largest city.

 IS MONTEVIDEO SAFE?

 Montevideo is safe compared to the vast majority of other Latin American capitals.
 No major issues here.
 The worst you’ll run into are pickpockets and/or bag snatchers but even these are rare and only a concern in the old town and on some beaches.
 Violent crime isn’t common.
 Still, I suggest staying away from the downtown area after night falls.
+This is one of the safest cities in South America.

 A great place if you are a location-independent worker who makes at least $30,000 a year.
 Personally, I wouldn’t try to subsist off teaching English in Montevideo unless you have access to additional income.
 The majority of expats living in Montevideo are not working in the country.
 Most have an online business, are retired or have some other kind of foreign-sourced income.

 I feel as though Montevideo never gets the credit it’s due.
-Yes, it’s more expensive than Argentina and the nightlife is a bit tamer, but it’s a much more livable city and aside from a slight inflation problem, they have their shit together both economically and socially.
+Yes, it’s more expensive than Argentina and the nightlife is a bit tamer, but it’s a much more livable city and aside from a slight inflation problem, they have their stuff together both economically and socially.
 If your budget allows, and you prefer a more refined bar/nightlife environment, this would be an ideal place to spend a few months, make some contacts, and enjoy some of the world’s finest steak and vino.
 If you’re debating between Buenos Aires and Montevideo and prefer a more laid-back lifestyle as opposed to the party life, don’t rule out Montevideo!

 Just make sure it’s within your budget — although it’s possible, don’t try to live here for under $2000 USD/month.
 You’ll want that cushion.